telehelp/telehelp/README.md

 ### Client
 To be determined, but I think that [create-react-app](https://github.com/facebook/create-react-app) is worth considering.
 Although, [Vue](https://cli.vuejs.org/guide/creating-a-project.html) is also an option.

-Currently I have just setup a simple react frontend that shows the current time.
+At the moment I have just setup a simple react frontend that shows the current time.
-It can be started by navbigating to the `client` directory and running `yarn start`.
+It can be started by navigating to the `client` directory and running `yarn start`.

 If you haven't started the server you can also do it from this folder by running `yarn start-api`.